 Claim for Medical and Attendant Care Benefits in Port Huron, Michigan

-The personal injury law firm of Thomas, Garvey & Garvey can help if you or a loved one has suffered an motor vehicle injury in Macomb County, Michigan as a result of another party’s reckless actions or an insurance company is refusing to compensate you for damages.
+The personal injury law firm of Thomas, Garvey & McKenna can help if you or a loved one has suffered an motor vehicle injury in Macomb County, Michigan as a result of another party’s reckless actions or an insurance company is refusing to compensate you for damages.
 We can provide informed and educated legal counsel on the best way to proceed with your Michigan Claim for Medical and Attendant Care Benefits.
 Give us a call at 586-779-7810.